Carmela_1.jpg

 ?

-This refers to the surface colour of the whole roasted bean, but it's not always a reliable indicator of roast level - Some of our most vibrant and lightly roasted coffees like our Ecuadorian Sidra, may appear medium-dark (Agtron 50–60) due to their surface color, yet are in fact light roasts with minimal development time.
-Surface colour can be affected by the original green colour, bean type, density and moisture - so don't judge a bean by its exterior.
+This refers to the surface colour of the whole roasted bean, but it's not always a reliable indicator of roast level.
+Some of our most vibrant and lightly roasted coffees, like our Ecuadorian Sidra, may appear medium-dark (Agtron 50–60) due to their surface colour, yet are in fact light roasts with minimal development time.
+Surface colour can be affected by the original green colour, bean type, density, and moisture — so don't judge a bean by its exterior.

-Roasted On: Roest L100 Ultra
+Roasted On Machine: Roest L100 Ultra

 ?